webrecorder/browsertrix/docs/user-guide/browser-profiles.md

 Sometimes websites will log users out or expire cookies or login sessions after a period of time.
 In these cases, when crawling the browser profile can still be loaded but may not behave as it did when it was initially set up.

 To update the profile, go to the profile's details page and press the _Configure Browser Profile_ button to load and interact with the sites that need to be re-configured.
 When finished, press the _Save Browser Profile_ button to return to the profile's details page.
-Profiles are automatically backed up on save.
+Profiles are automatically backed up on save if replica storage locations are configured.

 ### Editing Browser Profile Metadata